-For almost 20 years, and with more than $4.5 million in awarded grants, Voya Unsung Heroes has proven to be an A+ program with educators.
+For two decades, and with nearly $5 million in awarded grants, Voya Unsung Heroes has proven to be an A+ program with educators.
 The program’s “alumni” have inspired success in the classroom and impacted countless numbers of students.

 Each year, educators submit applications for a Voya Unsung Heroes grant by describing projects they have initiated or would like to pursue.
 Each project is judged on its: